 Dr. Rachael Keaouhi Aquino

-President and Windward Career and Technical Education Intermediary
+Windward Career and Technical Education Intermediary

 As a Native Hawaiian and a proud Kailua High School graduate, Dr. Aquino is passionate about providing educational opportunities for students from the local community and encouraging them to pursue careers that will provide them with a sustainable, living wage.
 In her role as Principal Officer, Dr. Aquino provides a wealth of knowledge and experience in navigating the intricacies of higher education and the professional skills required to secure employment.

 Dr. Aquino began her academic career as a pre-medical student at the University of Hawaii at Manoa.
 Soon after graduating, she took a position as a Neuroscience Technician and completed graduate school at the John A. Burns School of Medicine (JABSOM) pursing degrees in Biomedical Sciences and Clinical Research.
 For her doctoral dissertation, she focused on research targeted toward prevention of Type 2 Diabetes in pre-diabetic adults.
 Over the years, Dr. Aquino has won numerous awards for her clinical studies, including the Ellen M. Koenig Award in Medicine and the National ARCS Foundation Award.

 While Dr. Aquino enjoyed her time as a clinical researcher, her passion has always remained with teaching and mentoring pre-health students.
 During her academic career, she was a volunteer tutor and mentor for undergraduate, high school and non-traditional students.
 She was also a graduate course lecturer at John A. Burns School of Medicine teaching an advanced course in ethics and biomedicine.